 There is a place at this hilltop to park just off the road.
 The elevation here is 6495 feet.
 From here head straight up Peavine Road towards Peavine Peak.
 Before Peavine Peak turns west, continue towards Peavine Peak via the jeep road heading towards the gully.
 It is about 2.5 miles to the summit via this starting point, with a total elevation gain of about 1850 feet.
 If you take the Peavine Peak Road back down, it is about 6 miles round trip.

 Access varies depending on the route.
 Because there are plenty of accessible routes up the mountain, red tape generally isn't a concern unless you go off of the road/trail.
-The only issue to watch is that there is private land on some of the lower slopes of the mountain.
+The only issue of concern is that there is private land on some of the lower slopes of the mountain.
 Generally, there are signs indicating this.
 Just be mindful when on the lower slopes and park in appropriate places, and be respectful.